Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 ### Demo Application

-I have created a demo Angular application to test the copy-paste functionality sending the text to an LLM,
+I have created a demo Angular application to test the copy-paste functionality sending the text to an LLM.

 ![Text Copy-Paste Demo](/assets/images/smartform.gif)
 _A demonstration of the text copy-paste functionality_

-The demo application can use any LLM model to extract the information from the text, because have created backends for **OpenAI**, **Mistral** and **LLaMA** APIs in the Angular form-filler backends library, inspired by the [smart-form-filler](https://github.com/thinktecture-labs/smart-form-filler) project.
+The demo application can use any LLM model to extract the information by the text, because have created backends for **OpenAI**, **Mistral** and **LLaMA** APIs in the Angular form-filler backends library, inspired by the [smart-form-filler](https://github.com/thinktecture-labs/smart-form-filler) project.

 Testing with canonical LLM models has shown very good results.
-I have tested with `gpt-3.5-turbo` from OpenAI, `llama3.1-8b` and `mistral-large-latest` from LLaMA and Mistral.
+I have tested with `gpt-3.5-turbo` `llama3.1-8b` and `mistral-large-latest`.
-While all models perform well, `gpt-3.5-turbo` from OpenAI tends to provide slightly more accurate field extraction compared to `llama3.1-8b` and `mistral-large-latest`, though both produce satisfactory results for form-filling purposes.
+While all models perform well, `gpt-3.5-turbo` tends to provide slightly more accurate field extraction compared to `llama3.1-8b` and `mistral-large-latest`, though both produce satisfactory results for form-filling purposes.
 So one can experiment with different models to find the best suitable model for the task.

 You can find the demo application in GitHub project  [smart form](https://github.com/Bigghis/smart-form).